Musunuri Nayakas: Opposition to the Delhi Sultanate's Invasion

-After the fall of the Kakatiyas, their empire was annexed by the Delhi Sultanate.
-Ulugh Khan (also known as Muhammad bin Tughluq), the general that conquered Warangal, renamed it "Sultanpur" and remained as the governor of the region for a short period.
+The Kakatiya Empire was annexed by the Delhi Sultanate.
+Ulugh Khan (or Muhammad bin Tughluq), the general that conquered its capital Orugallu (Warangal), renamed it "Sultanpur" and remained as the governor of the region for a short period.
 In 1324, he was recalled to Delhi to succeed the Khaljis as Muhammad bin Tughluq.
 A former Kakatiya commander, Nagaya Ganna Vibhudu, now renamed Malik Maqbul, was appointed as the governor of the region.
-However, the Tughluq hold over the erstwhile Kakatiya empire was tenuous and a number of local chieftains seized effective power.
+However, the Tughluq occupation of Kakatiya Empire was tenuous, so a numerous local chieftains seized effective power.